5 Must-Do Hikes in Nitmiluk National Park – Nitmiluk Gorge & More

 Jatbula Trail

-The Jatbula Trail is a 62km trek that takes you through some of Nitmiluk National Park’s most stunning landscapes, including waterfalls, rock pools, and ancient rock art sites.
-The trail takes 5-6 days and requires some fitness and endurance.
-The trail ends at Leliyn (Edith Falls), where you can cool off in the refreshing waters of the waterfall.
+The Jatbula Trail is a 62km trek that takes you through some of Nitmiluk National Park’s most beautiful landscapes, including waterfalls, rock pools, and ancient rock art sites.

 Windolf Loop Walk

-The Windolf Loop Walk is a moderate 9.1km trail that offers some of the best views of the lower gorge from Pat’s Lookout.
 The route takes you along the top of the escarpment, providing sweeping panoramic views of the gorge and the surrounding landscapes.
 The trail can take 3-4 hours, but the breathtaking views are worth the effort.

 Waleka Walk